Robert Carnegie, Lord Kinnaird

-Sir Robert Carnegie, Lord Kinnaird, 5th Laird of Kinnaird (c.1490–1566) was a 16th-century Scottish landowner, judge and Senator of the College of Justice.
+Sir Robert Carnegie, Lord Kinnaird, 5th Laird of Kinnaird (c.1490–1566) was a 16th-century Scottish landowner, diplomat, judge and Senator of the College of Justice.

 Life

 He was born at Kinnaird Castle near Brechin around 1490, the son of John Carnegie and his wife Euphame Strachan.
 His father was killed at the Battle of Flodden (9 September 1513) and his mother died a month after (possibly grief-stricken).
 Robert inherited Kinnaird Castle at this point and extended it with a kitchen and servants wing around 1520.

 In July 1547 he was elected a Senator of the College of Justice and took the title Lord Kinnaird.
 He replaced Henry Balnaves who was removed due to suspicion of complicity in the murder of Cardinal Beaton.

 In the autumn of 1548 Carnegie was the diplomat, sent with an armed guard, to deliver the ransom for the George Gordon, 4th Earl of Huntly who had been captured at the Battle of Pinkie Cleugh and was held in the Tower of London.
 After leaving London he went to Blois in France with Archbishop Gavin Hamilton and the David Panter, Bishop of Ross to create the Regent Duke of Chatelherault.
 After two years in France he returned to Scotland in the summer of 1551.

 Robert Carnegie was clerk of the treasury in 1549.
 He was knighted sometime after 1551 and prior to 1554 (as he then appears as "Sir Robert Carnegie”).